jasonray/kessel.js/README.md

 jobRequest Model
 ----------------
-id: filled in by the manager
+id: identifier, filled in by the manager

-ref: filled in by producer
+ref: identifier, filled in by producer

-type
+type: used to map to the handler

-TTL / timeout
+TTL / timeout: TBD

-delay
-priority
+delay: TBD

+priority: TBD

-callback: either JS f or http endpoint payload
+callback: either JS f or http endpoint

+payload: payload is passed to the handler

 jobResult Model
 ---------------